A A Dhand: Writing

 Dhand's first novel featured a character Ranjit Singh and is set against the Partition of India and Pakistan in 1947; but it has been his more recent novels that have won him critical acclaim.
 These have featured the Bradford-based police detective Harry Virdee, a progressive British Sikh who struggles with his cultural identity and family loyalties.
 Race, violence and exploitation are on the agenda in the Virdee novels, and Dhand has not shied away from controversial issues of tension between British Asian communities.
 Dhand is fairly unique as he sets his protagonists (who are shaped by Asian culture) in a British setting.

 His novel Streets of Darkness was developed as a TV drama.
 In August 2023, the BBC announced that the Harry Virdee books would be adapted into a six episode series entitled Virdee, with Staz Nair starring in the title role.
 The series was released in February 2025, following a Red Carpet event in Bradford, attended by Dhand, Nair, Aysha Kala (who plays Virdee's wife, Saima), Vikash Bhai (who plays Virdee’s drug kingpin brother-in-law) and Danyal Ismeal (who plays Virdee's novice colleague).

 In April 2024, it was announced that Dhand had moved from Transworld to HarperCollins' imprint HQ, as part of a two-book deal.
 The books will be about a new character, Idris Kalia, a Leeds pharmacist involved in a turf war.
+In early 2026, HarperCollins released details of the second book in the series, to be called The Kingpin.